doesitscript/PSPesterDashboardKickstarter/README.md

 ```
 ##### Now Create a Pester Tests
 This part is where you design your pester tests to read the XML files that were created in the previous two commands.
-There is no automation out there for this part so its an engineering process just like the previous two steps.
+There is no automation out there for this part so it's an engineering process just like the previous two steps.
 Rename the Pester Test to PesterTests\TestTemplates\\**DC**.Operations.Tests.ps1

 ##### Turn The Demo Script Into a Production Ready Script